LuxxamedEntwicklung/newGuiRequirements/WebserverRequirements.md

 The server shall be an nginx serverr with no file repository

-Webserver is based on NBfxml example with JPro maven repos and JPro base features
+Webserver is based on NBfxml example with JPro maven repos and JPro base features.
+The WebApp is written as SinglePager to provide maximum security.

 last edited 21.09.2025, Thorsten Stüker